zerob13/vue-markdown-render/README.md

 ### Peer Dependencies

-This package requires **Vue 3** and includes **KaTeX** as a bundled dependency.
+This package requires **Vue 3**.
+Math (LaTeX) rendering is optional and requires installing `katex` as a peer dependency — KaTeX is not bundled or auto-injected.
 Additional optional peer dependencies enable advanced features and are lazy-loaded at runtime when available.

 #### Required Peer Dependencies